openlegend/core-rules/core/SRD.md

 The Armor table summarizes the following properties of each type of armor:

-**Required Might** lists the minimum Might attribute score that a character requires in order to wear the armor.
-Without the appropriate Might score, a character cannot benefit from the protection afforded by the armor.
-When using multiple armor types, such as plate mail and a shield, you only need to meet the highest Might requirement.
+**Required Fortitude** lists the minimum Fortitude attribute score that a character requires in order to wear the armor.
+Without the appropriate Fortitude score, a character cannot benefit from the protection afforded by the armor.
 **Defense Bonus** indicates the bonus that your character gains to their Guard defense.

 **Speed Penalty** indicates the reduction in speed that your character suffers due to the bulkiness and weight of the armor.